ibm-cloud-docs/solution-tutorials/vpc-app-deploy.md

 - Tests are run to verify the above

 ## {{site.data.keyword.Bluemix_notm}} Mirrors
 IBM has internal mirrors to support the IBM images.
 The mirrors are part of the [service endpoints available for IBM Cloud VPC](https://{DomainName}/docs/vpc-on-classic?topic=vpc-on-classic-service-endpoints-available-for-ibm-cloud-vpc).
 There are no ingress charges for reading the mirrors.
 The mirrors will contain new versions for the software in the IBM provided images as well as optional packages.

 Consider both `updating` the version lists available to the provisioned instances and `upgrading` the installed software from these mirrors.

 ## Cloud-init
+{: #cloud_init}
 The [cloud-init](https://cloudinit.readthedocs.io/en/latest/index.html) syntax is readable, even by a novice linux administrator.
 An example cloud-config.yaml file is shown below and does what you would expect:
 - bootcmd works around an initial problem with the ubuntu image that will soon be resolved
 - package\_update - update the list of software packages available for either upgrade or installation
 - package\_upgrade - upgrade the currently installed software provied in the base with the latest versions